openshift/enhancements/enhancements/network/ovn-kubernetes-ipsec.md

 - Initial implementation with IPv4-only support.
 * OCP 4.8
 - Add support for runtime enabling/disabling of IPsec feature.
+- Add support for single-stack IPv6 and dual-stack.

 ## Drawbacks